Aspheric, widest angle SUMMICRON 28mm

 2.Usability

-As for the image quality, it is a modern lens with a sharp resolution in the captured images, and I had no major complaints as long as I used it with the LEICA M9-P. However, although this may be a problem specific to the lens I owned, it was not very resistant to backlighting, and in harsh conditions where the sun was in front of the subject, strange ball-shaped lights caused by ghosts or flares would appear.
+However, although it may be a problem specific to the lens I owned, this lens is not very resistant to backlight, and not only in harsh conditions where the sun is in front of the subject, but also depending on the position of the sun, strange ball-shaped lights caused by ghosts or flare can be captured.

 3.Summary